mos3abof/mos3abof.github.io/content/posts/2020-05-08-joining-twitter.md

 have met some of the team already, and can't wait to start working with them and meet the rest!

-This is a huge step for me, and I look forward to months of hard working, learning and making new friends while empowering everyone in the world to create and share ideas and information instantly without barriers!
+This is a huge step for me, and I look forward to months and years of hard working, learning and making new friends while empowering everyone in the world to create and share ideas and information instantly without barriers!